mariaeduardaxs/store-upmedal-theme/docs/README.md

-# Minimum Boilerplate Theme
+# Store Upmedal

-The minimum Boilerplate Theme is basic store front model based on the VTEX IO Store Framework.
+The Store Upmedal is based on the basic store front model from VTEX IO Store Framework and the real store https://www.upmedal.com/.

-It should be used only when you want to start a new store theme without any pre-set configurations, as is the case with [Store Theme](https://github.com/vtex-apps/store-theme).

-While Store Theme gives developers a ready-to-go default store front structure, the Minimum Boilerplate Theme will enable you to build you store freely from scratch.

 ## Configuration